msg-byu/autoGR/README.md

 - `KPDENSITY`: the desired target k-point density.
 - `KSPACING`: the linear space desired between k-points (same as CASTEP inputs).
 - `KPPRA`: the desired number of k-points per reciprocal atom.
+- `RMIN`: the minimal distance between points in real space desired.

 (We recommend `KPDENSITY` or `KSPACING`.)
 Only one of these keywords needs to be specified for the code to run.